J.R Dalziel Ltd. (JRD) – Modern Slavery and Human Trafficking Policy Statement

 Our effectiveness in combating slavery and human trafficking

-The J.R Dalziel uses the following key performance indicators to measure how effective we have been to ensure that slavery and human trafficking is not taking place in any part of our business or supply chains:
+JRD uses the following key performance indicators to measure how effective we have been to ensure that slavery and human trafficking is not taking place in any part of our business or supply chains::

 - The Purchasing teams will undertake a level of communication and personal contact with the next link in the supply chain to ensure their understanding of, and compliance with, our expectations.

-- The Technical department will regularly review policies from Ethical Policy (POL004) including ethical systems such as Sedex and associated codes of conduct, POL26 Product Authenticity, Claims, TACCP and Chain of Custody Policy (POL026), through the Supplier approval system (TEC002), and our working practices which show our commitment.
+- The Technical department will regularly review policies from Ethical Policy (POL004) including ethical systems such as Sedex and associated codes of conduct, POL26 Product Authenticity, Claims, TACCP and Chain of Custody Policy (POL026), through the Supplier approval system (TEC002) in the Supplier Audit Questionnaire and physical audit and our working practices which show our commitment.